BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 - Arcanis Gath, the thief that insta-kills you on attacking Renal (now you can fight him, he has a normal sword)
 - Borda, the magic merchant cheat in BG1 (100% magic resistance - removed)
 - Malchor Harpell, the Drizzt's friend that imprisons the whole party without a chance of escaping (now you can fight him)
-- Shandalar, the Ulgoth's Beard archmage (90% all resistances, innocent - removed)
+- Shandalar, the Ulgoth's Beard archmage (90% all resistances removed, innocent no longer)
+- Laskal, Cloakwood shadow druid (innocent no longer, since he attacks first)

 #### Sensible Cloak of Mirroring